Metabolic and Functional Testing

 Even better is the Genova Nutreval, which does all that plus gives a cellular test for the minerals, toxic metals, essential fatty acids, Vitamin D, homocysteine and more besides.
 Note this one is blood and urine and the blood part needs centrifuging.
 Their ION profile is also excellent and very similar to the Nutreval.
 Really look at what each one includes to see which would give you the answers you seek.
 The ION has massively come down in price recently so I have now included it for you as a choice.

 I've also added the Genova Bloodspot Plasma Amino Acids 20.
 I use this quite often for double-checking neuotransmitter issues like glutamic acid and detox/methylation precursors like methionine.
-(Please Note: March 18: the Bloodspot Amino Acid tests do not include the supplement recommendations bit of the report at the moment as they are redeveloping it.)

 Always check tests to see if they give you what you need.
 Incidentally, I give you the results report with the analysis on that I get as these tests can be very complex to interpret!